Who were the Magi?

 When they arrived in Jerusalem, they expected the town to be buzzing about that new king.
 Instead, nothing.

-But their question inspired others in that Judean hill country that must have remembered all the fantastic things that happened–Zacharias in the temple, the shepherds, Anna and Simeon.
+But their question inspired others in that Judean hill country.
+Some must have remembered all the fantastic things that happened–Zachariah in the temple, the shepherds, Anna, and Simeon.

-Maybe a minor temple priest’s story, shepherds and the others, were insignificant to a man under Rome’s authority, but obviously wealthy magi from afar seemed to know something he didn’t–and expected him to have answers.
+Maybe a minor temple priest’s story, shepherds, and the others were insignificant to a man under Rome’s authority.
+But wealthy magi from afar seemed to know something he didn’t–and expected him to have answers.

-Before calling in the magi to confer in private, he called together all his priests and scribes–the people who should have informed Herod of this coming, and asked them.
+Before calling in the magi to confer in private, he called together all his priests and scribes.
+These men should have informed Herod of this coming.
+Herod asked them.

 They knew the answer, anyone trained in the Hebrew Scriptures could have pointed him to the answer.